Visas & Routes

 Payment sequence

-1. Confirm the route before property shortlisting.
-The threshold, zone, size, use and property category should be checked before you pay a deposit.
+1. Confirm the route before you shortlist property.
+Check the threshold, zone, size, use and property category before paying a deposit.

-2. Get Greek legal due diligence on title, encumbrances, zoning, building status, cadastral records and Golden Visa eligibility.
+2. Have Greek counsel check title, encumbrances, zoning, building status, cadastral records and Golden Visa eligibility.

 4. Complete the purchase, tax, notary and registration steps.
-The residence file depends on transaction evidence, not only on the contract headline price.
+The residence file depends on transaction evidence, not just the contract price.

 5. Prepare the residence application, insurance, biometrics and family documents.

-6. Keep renewal evidence visible from the start, especially for restoration, conversion, maintained-investment and rental-use restrictions.
+6. Keep renewal evidence from the start, especially for restoration, conversion, maintained-investment and rental-use restrictions.

 How to use this page with the main guide

-Use this page as the cost model.
-Use the main Greece Golden Visa guide for eligibility, process and family scope.
-Use the Greece Golden Visa service page if you need the route, property tier, purchase sequence and filing evidence reviewed before funds move.
+Treat this page as the budget worksheet.
+The main Greece Golden Visa guide covers eligibility, process and family scope.
+The Greece Golden Visa service page is for route, property-tier, purchase-sequence and filing-evidence review before you transfer funds.

 Source notes

-This page uses Law 5100/2024 for the 2024 real-estate threshold rules, Ministry of Migration and Asylum pages for the investor-permit document framework, and Greek Ministry of Finance tax guidance for rental-income and capital-gains tax notes.
+Sources used here include Law 5100/2024 for the real-estate threshold rules, Law 5038/2023 for financial-investment thresholds, Ministry of Migration and Asylum pages for the investor-permit document framework, and Greek Ministry of Finance tax guidance for rental-income and capital-gains notes.

 Frequently asked questions